 Check Your Thermostat

-Before you call us for AC repair, make sure your indoor thermostat is set to “cool”.
+Before you call us for air conditioning repair service, make sure your indoor thermostat is set to “cool.”
 If not, then the air conditioning is not on.
-You may merely be running the fan.
+You might only be running the fan.
 We know you already know that, but sometimes in life, it’s the things we “know” that go easily overlooked!

 Check Your Air Filter